ph-kev/ChaoticMessages.jl/docs/src/sending_a_message.md

 combined_plot
 ```

 Noise can be added to the message to test whether this form of encryption is robust to noise or not.
 We tested it for $\sigma = 0.1, 0.5, 1.0, 2.0$.
 The message is still recovered, but is masked with static noise.
 For a large $\sigma$, the message cannot be heard because of the static noise.
-Hence, this is not robust to noise.

 ```@example sending
 Random.seed!(42424242) # set seed